rosjava/rosjava_core/docs/src/main/sphinx/index.rst

 Please file bugs and feature requests on the rosjava `issues`_ page.
 Starring issues that are important to you will help developers prioritize their work.

+In addition to the following documentation, rosjava makes liberal use of `Javadoc`_.
+Links to the appropriate Javadoc are used throughout this documentation.

 .. _roscore:  http://ros.org/wiki/roscore
 .. _issues: http://code.google.com/p/rosjava/issues/list
+.. _Javadoc: javadoc/index.html

 Contents: